There’s a speed limit on the damage surface ponds can do to ice shelves, but that doesn’t mean they’re not dangerous.

 “Currently there are not nearly enough ponds on any ice shelf for a repeat of Larsen B, but much meltwater is weighing on ice shelves and contributing damage to them,” said Banwell, who helped pioneer hydrofracture research on ice shelves.

-Broken ice shelves themselves don’t add much to sea level.
+Broken ice shelves themselves don’t add much to the sea level.
 So, why care?

 Ice shelves float in the ocean, where they already contribute to sea level, so when they break up or melt, they don’t add much more to it.
 But many ice shelves push back against glaciers on land that do drive up sea level when they enter the ocean.